ben-arnao/StoRM/README.md

 Of course, most of the success of StoRM revolves around the user's ability to parameterize the search space properly.
 StoRM will only be as good as the parameter space it operates on.
 A few things to keep in mind when parameterizing your search space...

 - For an ordinal value like dropout, one might decide to add a boolean parameter to unlock dropout rate.
-If optimization intializes to a suboptimal higher dropout value, and dropout is not good for this particular problem, it will probably take more iterations to traverse the dropout value space than it would to turn dropout off for a configuration to escape this minima.
+If optimization initializes to a suboptimal higher dropout value, and dropout is not good for this particular problem, it will probably take more iterations to traverse the dropout value space than it would to turn dropout off for a configuration to escape this minimum.
 - For ordinal parameters where it is not an option to use an additional "gateway" parameter, it is suggested to keep the amount of values under 10 and ideally around 5 for reasons explained above.
 - For parameters that are coupled with one another (for example learning rate and weight decay).
-One might decide to parameterize weight decay as a factor of LR, instead of optimizing both seperately.
+One might decide to parameterize weight decay as a factor of LR, instead of optimizing both separately.
 This way, we only search for the best step size to weight decay ratio, instead of forcing the model to try and find LR and WD values that meet at the right scale.
 - Most NN hyper parameters are not very sensitive and it is far more important to find a good general area/scale for a parameter than it is for example to know that a learning rate of 1e-3 performs slightly better than 2e-3.
-We want to ensure there is a good distribution of values such that we capture the various points a parameter is commonly experimented with, yet do not have an over-abundance of ordinal values so that our tuner has to stochastically traverse this space if initialized to a poor value.
-StoRM leaves it up to the user to provide the appropriate binning/sampling of values (log, exp, linear, etc.) which is very parameter-dependant.
+We want to ensure there is a good distribution of values such that we capture the various points a parameter is commonly experimented with, yet do not have an overabundance of ordinal values so that our tuner has to stochastically traverse this space if initialized to a poor value.
+StoRM leaves it up to the user to provide the appropriate binning/sampling of values (log, exp, linear, etc.) which is very parameter-dependent.

 In most cases the selection of values should be fairly intuitive...